SonnyJim/snesbot/README.md

 TAS video playback (again, depending on the RNG method used)

+Right now the code is heavily based around using a USB PS1 controller, would be nice to support other controllers

 Some circuit diagrams and information about the controller protocol would be nice